Which Programming Language Should I Learn? Decoding the Basics

 “Programming languages are becoming less about the complexities of the language and more about dealing with abstractions that simplify underlying complexities,” says Usman Arshad, Nazr Technology chief technical officer (CTO) and senior distributed systems engineer.
 As the landscape of programming languages changes, choosing one to learn is hugely dependent on what you are hoping to do with it.

-So whether you would like to be a web designer, a back-end developer or an app creator, or you just want to learn the most versatile programming languages, we have your answer.
+So whether you would like to be a web designer, a back-end developer, a smart home programmer, an app creator, or you just want to learn the most versatile programming languages, we have your answer.

 The next time you are wondering, “Which programming language should I learn?” refer to this article for some expert advice.